 Ratification of Appointment of Independent Auditors.
-This proposal requires the affirmative vote of a majority of the votes cast at the meeting.
-Any shares not voted (whether by abstention, broker non-vote, or otherwise) have no impact on the vote.
+The approval of this proposal requires the affirmative vote of a majority of the votes cast at the meeting.
+Any shares not voted (whether by abstention, broker non-vote, or otherwise) have no impact on the result of the vote.